Kamen Rider vs. Shocker: Production

-The film was shot in 1972, around the time the 46th episode of the TV series was shooting.
-The movie's shooting lasted only 3 days.
+The film was shot in 1972, when the 46th episode of the TV series was shooting.
+The movie's shooting lasted only three days.

 Release

 Kamen Rider vs. Shocker was released theatrically on March 18, 1972, the same day the 51st episode of the TV series it is based on aired on TV.

 Physical

 Kamen Rider vs. Shocker was originally released on VHS on April 21, 2000.
 In later releases, it was packed together with other Kamen Rider movies of the Showa era.
 The movie was released on DVD with two others Kamen Rider Ichigo films, while for its Blu-ray release, it was packed with other Showa films prior to Kamen Rider Amazon: The Movie, with exception of Go Go Kamen Rider and Kamen Rider V3: The Movie.
 In 2021, commemorating franchise's 50th anniversary, it was remastered in 4K and released in the Kamen Rider: The Movie 1972-1988 4K Remaster Box.